Connect with others who understand.

 Dr. Starling

 but that head pain often is also accompanied by sensitivity to light and sound and motion, as well as nausea and vomiting.
-A lot of people will also have visual distortions where they have blurred vision, or they'll have aura, where they have a kind of a sparkle that comes across their vision that does not allow for them to be able to work, or drive, or take care of their day to day activities.
+A lot of people will also have visual distortions where they have blurred vision, or they'll have aura, where they have a kind of a sparkle that comes across their vision that does not allow for them to be able to work, or drive, or take care of their day-to-day activities.

 Tension Headaches